After reading the program policies and receiving the appropriate instruction, the CLS or MDS student is expected to:

 - Lab Coats must be worn and closed (i.e., buttoned) when performing laboratory work.
 If you have a significant spill on your lab coat, discard it immediately and don a clean coat.
 In the case all your coats are soiled, please inform the lab instructor.

 - Gloves are required when handling specimens, cleaning laboratory equipment and work area and cleaning up spills.
-If you are latex sensitive, please inform the instructors and alternate gloves will be provided for you.
-Gloves must be replaced whenever torn or appreciably soiled with blood or body fluids.
+If you find yourself sensitive to gloves, please inform the instructors and alternate gloves and/ or liners will be provided for you.
+Gloves must be replaced whenever torn or soiled with blood or body fluids.
 Hands must be washed immediately after removing gloves.
 When removing gloves, grasp the cuff of the glove and pull the glove off inside out.
-Avoid touching skin with glove surface.
+Avoid touching skin with the glove's outer surface.
 Never wash and reuse disposable gloves.

 - Lab coats, gloves, and other PPE should not be worn outside the laboratory.
-Remove PPE and wash hands before leaving for any reason.
-Wash your hands with 4% chlorhexidine gluconate soap.
+Remove PPE and wash hands with 4% chlorhexidine gluconate soap before leaving for any reason.

 - Do not remove specimens, reagents, or equipment from the laboratory.
 This includes writing utensils, calculators and rulers used in the lab.